DangerousPrototypes/BusPirate5-docs-hardware/docs/hardware.md

 </div>

 Bus Pirate 5 is used through a serial terminal.
 The optional VT100 mode supports color and a live statusbar view of the function and voltage on each pin, such as frequency generation and measurement.
-If an SD card is inserted, the Bus Pirate will save your terminal preferences for the next session.
+If an TF flash card is inserted, the Bus Pirate will save your terminal preferences for the next session.

 ## Other Documentation
 Bus Pirate 5 documentation is broken into [hardware](https://hardware.buspirate.com/introduction) and [firmware](https://firmware.buspirate.com/introduction) sections so it can be versioned easily with each update.
 Here's some other fun stuff you might enjoy.